Digitalized-Energy-Systems/opfgym/README.md

 * `load_scaling`: Equivalent to `gen_scaling`
 * `voltage_band`: Define the voltage band (default `0.05` for +-0.05pu)
 * `max_loading`: Define the maximum load of lines and trafos (default `80` for 80%)
+* Work in progress (TODO)

+However, if you want your results to be comparable with other research, you should stick to the default settings.

 ### Simbench energy systems
 For every environment, different simbench/pandapower energy systems can be